harness/developer-hub/release-notes/continuous-integration.md

 * This release includes two new CI steps for integrating your Harness CI pipelines with other GitHub Actions and Bitrise.
 These actions are available in Harness Cloud build infrastructures only.
    - An Actions step that you can use to run GitHub Actions.
    - A Bitrise step that enables you to run Bitrise steps and workflows.
 (CI-6479)
 * Harness CI now supports remote debugging of remote builds in Harness Cloud, Kubernetes, and VMs in AWS, Azure, and other cloud platforms.
-If a build fails or times out, you can re-run it in debug mode.
+If a build fails at a Run step, you can re-run it in debug mode.
 This option is available in the **Builds**, **Execution**, and **Execution History** pages of the Harness UI.
 (CI-6350)

   ![](./static/ci-rerun-build-in-debug-mode.png)